 Be warned: It’s like anything that needs initial outlay — if you go for the cheapest option, it’s likely that a mistake will be made and you’ll end up paying a boat-load to correct that mistake.
 It might be tempting to skimp on architecture fees, but don’t do it — we can guarantee you’ll appreciate it down the line.

-If you’re looking for an architect for your residential project, then you want to be sure they have the expertise to get the job done.
+If you’re looking for an architect for your extension or residential project, then you want to be sure they have the expertise to get the job done.
 Most firms specialise in either commercial or residential architecture.
 Be sure to ask the architect about their speciality.

 Generally, it’s good to go with a firm that knows its strengths and sticks to them.
 At Urbanist Architecture, we know we excel in the residential sector in London, which is why we put our energy toward those projects.
 Unlike most architecture companies, we specialise solely in residential extensions, conversions and new build homes.